 Starry, starry nights

-A star-filled sky is one of nature's most natural wonders but they’re become harder than ever to experience.
+A star-filled sky is one of nature's most natural wonders, crucial for wildlife and naturally functioning ecosystems but they’re increasingly under threat.

-Dark Skies Festivals - a celebration of dark skies around National Parks
+Dark Skies Festival - a celebration of dark skies around National Parks

-As well as the work to conserve and enhance our night skies, we’re also keen for people to enjoy, discover and understand more about why our dark skies need protecting.
+As well as the work to conserve and enhance our night skies, we’re also keen for people to enjoy, discover and understand more about why our dark skies need protecting and find out how wildlife relies on truly dark skies to thrive.
 And what better way to celebrate our star-studded skies than at an annual Dark Skies Festival?

-Since 2016's inaugural event in the North York Moors and Yorkshire Dales, with a handful of events across nine days, Dark Skies Festivals have quickly become an unmissable fixture in the calendar.
-This year the North York Moors and Yorkshire Dales (with our neighbouring Areas of Outstanding Natural Beauty), and South Downs National Parks are celebrating the jewels of the night sky over 17 days, with more than 150 events during February and March; Exmoor National Park also organises an October Festival.
+Since 2016's inaugural event in the North York Moors and Yorkshire Dales, Dark Skies Festivals have become an unmissable fixture in the calendar.
+This year the North York Moors and Yorkshire Dales (with our neighbouring National Landscapes), and South Downs National Parks are celebrating the jewels of the night sky, with dozens of events planned during February 2024; Exmoor National Park also organises an October Festival.

 There are events for families, first-time stargazers and those wishing to expand their knowledge with talks from leading UK astronomers or astrophotography workshops.
-For the more active, enjoy after-dark walks, runs and bike rides as well as night zips or how about a mindfulness session?
-We work with local astronomy clubs and other star loving organisations to help you discover the wonder of the night skies and spark your imagination.
+For the more active, enjoy after-dark walks, runs and bike rides, nocturnal nature evenings, night navigation or how about a mindfulness session?
+Parents with younger children can try day-time themed trails or space-themed crafting.
+We work with local astronomy clubs and other star loving organisations to help anyone to discover the wonder of the night skies and spark your imagination.
 The Festival also encourages out of season visits and overnight stays, giving an early boost to the tourism sector.

 We look forward to welcoming you to experience our dark skies soon.